-Fig. 8.
-Total Effort for Each MDA Approach
+Figure 8.: Total Effort for each MDA approach

-For the same stage, Paspallis's MDA has a lower cost.
-In Paspallis's MDA, the time spent by the developers to build the context-provider plug-ins is greater than the effort required to build the architecture itself.
-This is why Paspallis's MDA is second, after U-MUSIC, in terms of the evaluation of the PSM phase.
+Figure 9a provides more information for each MDA in terms of the estimated cost per MDA phase.
+As shown in the figure, the cost of performing the PIM was large for all MDAs.
+The reason for this is that all MDAs focus more on modelling the application variation model through the PIM.
+The cost of adapting the PIM in MUSIC is the largest because of the complexity of adapting the MUSIC PIM tasks; this requires the developer to produce more UML models than in the others.
+For the same stage, Paspallis's MDA comes with less cost.
+In Paspallis's MDA, the time spent by the developers in building the context-provider plug-ins is greater than the effort required to build the architecture itself.
+This is why Paspallis's MDA comes second, after U-MUSIC, when evaluating the PSM phase.